apache/streampipes-website/docs/04_use-dashboards.md

 Charts and dashboards are tightly related, but they solve different problems.
 A chart answers one analytical question well.
 A dashboard combines several saved charts into one operational context.
 This is why the cleanest working style is to refine the chart first, save it, and then reuse it in one or more dashboards.

 If something looks wrong later, the right fix is often not in the dashboard layout at all.
 It is in the source chart.
 Once users understand that distinction, both features become much easier to use well.

-## Image placeholders

-`[Image placeholder: dashboard overview with actions for show, edit, clone, kiosk mode, settings, permissions, and delete]`

-`[Image placeholder: dashboard settings dialog with grid and slide options, global time, grid columns, row height, and hide-toolbox option]`

-`[Image placeholder: dashboard edit mode with right-side chart selection panel and a button to add saved charts]`

-`[Image placeholder: one dashboard shown in grid view and slide view to explain the difference between the two modes]`